-Itilleq means \i the hollow\iO and as its name suggests, this small settlement is situated in a hollow, majestically surrounded by high mountains and glaciers.
+Itilleq means the hollow and as its name suggests, this small settlement is situated in a hollow, majestically surrounded by high mountains and glaciers.
 Around 130 people live here, mainly engaged in hunting and fishing.
 The island has no freshwater and for this reason, Itilleq makes use of a facility for creating freshwater from seawater.
-The church here has an interesting history - it was built in Thule in 1930 and was moved to Itilleq in 1963.
-Itilleq can truthfully be called the Arctic Circle Village, as the Arctic Circle is
+The church here has an interesting history: It was built in Thule Umanak-North Greenland in 1930 and it was moved to Itilleq in 1963.
+Itilleq can truthfully be called the Arctic Circle Village, as the Arctic Circle is indeed found only 200 metres to the south.